Vitamin D vs. D3: What's the Difference?

 Symptoms of Vitamin D-Deficiency

-If you’re one of those unfortunate folks who’s living in Antarctica circa June 21st and/or you spend much of your days working indoors, odds are vitamin D-deficiency is a worry on your mind.
-But if you’re unsure if your worries are unfounded, here are some of the symptoms of vitamin D-deficiency:2
+If you’re one of those unfortunate folks who’s living in Antarctica circa June 21st and/or you spend much of your days working indoors, odds are vitamin D-deficiency or vitamin D insufficiency is a worry on your mind.
+But if you’re unsure if your worries are unfounded, here are some of the symptoms of vitamin D-deficiency: 2

 • Fatigue